MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-gitops-flux2.md

 ## GitOps with private link

-If you've added support for [private link to an Azure Arc-enabled Kubernetes cluster](private-link.md), then the `microsoft.flux` extension works out-of-the-box with communication back to Azure.
+If you added [support for private link to an Azure Arc-enabled Kubernetes cluster](private-link.md), then the `microsoft.flux` extension works out-of-the-box with communication back to Azure.
 For connections to your Git repository, Helm repository, or any other endpoints that are needed to deploy your Kubernetes manifests, you must provision these endpoints behind your firewall, or list them on your firewall, so that the Flux Source controller can successfully reach them.

 ## Data residency